iainquayle/birch/specification.md

 ### Block

 block:
-- statement_list expression //this is ambiguous, as a block could return a new block. assume parsing statements first
+- statement_list expression

+This is ambiguous, as a block could return a new block. assume parsing statements first.

 statement_list:
 - statement
 - statement statement_list

-statement:
+statement: //this isnt in line with typing on functions, which is problematic
 - block_assignee **:=** expression
 - block_assignee **:** expression **=** expression